rolling-scopes-school/tasks/devops/modules/2_cluster-configuration/task_3.md

 ## Submission

-- Create task_3 branch in your repository
+- Create a `task_3` branch from `main` in your repository.
 - Provide a PR with the Terraform code for the K8s cluster and bastion host.
+- A screenshot of the `kubectl get all --all-namespaces` command output is provided. (pod named "nginx" should be present)
 - Provide a screenshot of the `kubectl get nodes` command output.
-- Provide a screenshot of the `kubectl get all` command output.
+2 nodes should be present.
 - Provide a README file documenting the cluster setup and deployment process.

 ## Evaluation Criteria (100 points for covering all criteria)